 (vii) For reporting year 2014 and thereafter, you must enter into verification software specified by the director the data specified in the verification software records provision in each applicable recordkeeping section.
 For each data element entered into the verification software, if the software produces a warning message for the data value and you elect not to revise the data value, you may provide an explanation in the verification software of why the data value is not being revised.
-Whenever the use of verification software is required or voluntarily used, the file generated by the verification software must be submitted with the facility's annual GHG report. (e) For suppliers, report the following information:
+Whenever the use of verification software is required or voluntarily used, the file generated by the verification software must be submitted with the facility's annual GHG report. (e) For suppliers and electric power entities, report annual emissions of each GHG (as defined in WAC 173-441-020) as follows:

-(i) Annual emissions of CO2, expressed in metric tons of CO2, as required in subsections (3)(e)(i)(A) and (B) of this section that would be emitted from the complete combustion or oxidation of the fuels reported to DOL as sold in Washington state during the calendar year.
+(i) Annual emissions (including biogenic CO2) aggregated for all GHGs from all applicable source categories in WAC 173-441-122 and WAC 173-441-124 and expressed in metric tons of CO2e calculated using Equation A-1 of WAC 173-441-030 (1)(b)(iii).

+(ii) Annual emissions of biogenic CO2 aggregated for all applicable source categories in WAC 173-441-122 and WAC 173-441-124, expressed in metric tons.

+(iii) Annual emissions from each applicable source category in WAC 173-441-122 and WAC 173-441-124, expressed in metric tons of each applicable GHG listed in subsections (3)(d)(iii)(A) through (E) of this section.

-(A) Aggregate biogenic CO2.
+(A) Biogenic CO2.

-(B) Aggregate CO2 (including nonbiogenic and biogenic CO2).
+(B) CO2 (including biogenic CO2).

-(ii) All contact information reported to DOL not included in (a) of this subsection.
+(C) CH4.

+(D) N2O.

+(E) Each fluorinated GHG.

+(iv) Emissions and other data for individual units, processes, activities, and operations as specified in the "data reporting requirements" section of each applicable source category referenced in WAC 173-441-122 and WAC 173-441-124.

-(f) A written explanation, as required under subsection (4) of this section, if you change emission calculation methodologies during the reporting period.
+(f) A written explanation, as required under subsection (4) of this section, if you change emission calculation methodologies during the reporting period or since the previous reporting period.

-(g) Each data element for which a missing data procedure was used according to the procedures of an applicable subpart referenced in WAC 173-441-120 and the total number of hours in the year that a missing data procedure was used for each data element.
+(g) Each data element for which a missing data procedure was used according to the procedures of an applicable subpart referenced in WAC 173-441-120, WAC 173-441-122, or WAC 173-441-124 and the total number of hours in the year that a missing data procedure was used for each data element.

 (h) A signed and dated certification statement provided by the designated representative of the owner or operator, according to the requirements of WAC 173-441-060 (5)(a).

-(i) NAICS code(s) that apply to the facility or supplier.
+(i) NAICS code(s) that apply to the reporter.
+NAICS codes are subject to approval by ecology.

 (i) Primary NAICS code.
-Report the NAICS code that most accurately describes the facility or supplier's primary product/activity/service.
-The primary product/activity/service is the principal source of revenue for the facility or supplier.
-A facility or supplier that has two distinct products/activities/services providing comparable revenue may report a second primary NAICS code.
+Report the NAICS code that most accurately describes the reporter's primary product/activity/service.
+The primary product/activity/service is the principal source of revenue for the reporter.
+A reporter that has two distinct products/activities/services providing comparable revenue may report a second primary NAICS code.

 (ii) Additional NAICS code(s).
-Report all additional NAICS codes that describe all product(s)/activity(s)/service(s) at the facility or supplier that are not related to the principal source of revenue.
+Report all additional NAICS codes that describe all product(s)/activity(s)/service(s) at the reporter that are not related to the principal source of revenue.

-(j) Legal name(s) and physical address(es) of the highest-level United States parent company(s) of the owners (or operators) of the facility or supplier and the percentage of ownership interest for each listed parent company as of December 31st of the year for which data are being reported according to the following instructions:
+(j) Legal name(s) and physical address(es) of the highest-level United States parent company(s) of the owners (or operators) of the reporter and the percentage of ownership interest for each listed parent company as of December 31st of the year for which data are being reported according to the following instructions.
+Also describe any direct or indirect affiliation with other reporters.